eholm62/Musical-Propositional-Logic/README.md

 [here](https://introcs.cs.princeton.edu/java/stdlib/), which is where I obtained it.

-[@Drkud](https://github.com/Drkud) created the sound effects contained within the `accent.wav` and `ghost.wav` files, but I modified the ghost.wav file to make the effect slightly softer.
+[@Drkud](https://github.com/Drkud) created the base sound effect, but I modified its volume slighty for each variation.

 ## What is this project about?
 In 2023, my AP Computer Science A teacher quickly introduced the class to